 - Podcast batching – I record podcasts because I’m already in the application because I’m already set to go.

 - Editing – Not recording only editing

 - Client Work – I will do research, I draft it, I write and submit to my client

 - Email – you might email about a client, you might email a potential client about a new project, follow up with another client proposal, etc.

 You can get your free downloadable from the episode Batching Work – The Optimal Way to Productivity at: Freebie!

 The first thing you have to stop is multitasking, because, multitasking will not help you to achieve your goals or in getting things done.
-If you are working on a project, at the same time, you have to do other task and you do such task in taking a short break than your focus will be distracted.
-After 25- 30 minutes working on project, you began to think about the pending work.
+If you are working on a project, at the same time, you have to do other tasks and you do such a task in taking a short break then your focus will be distracted.
+After 25- 30 minutes of working on the project, you began to think about the pending work.

 The author of the email 4-Hour Workweek, Tim Ferris, claims he has received more than 300 emails per hour during his book seller’s climb to the top.
 Nevertheless, he replies to the email once a day.
 What is your excuse?

 Like what you’re hearing?
 Give us a 5 star rating!
 The Savvy Scribe Podcast!
 Interested in taking your health writing business further?
 Join us in the Savvy Scribe Growth Lab!
 Would you like to join a group of like-minded health writers?
 We host the Savvy Scribe Collective and would LOVE for you to be a part of it!
 Join us for FREE